 - Report lost or stolen membership cards to the Frequent Flyer Service Centre as soon as you become aware.

-Security tips for your computer
+Security tips for your general computer use

 - Keep your computer safe - use up-to-date security software and install updates when they become available.
 Turn on automatic updates so all of your software remains up-to-date.